Brittany Broski: Career

 Following the success of the kombucha video, Tomlinson was signed to Influences Management and later to United Talent Agency.

 In December 2019, Tomlinson moved to Los Angeles with fellow TikToker Sarah Schauer and the two began making YouTube videos together.
 She appeared in an advertisement for Sabra hummus during Super Bowl LIV.
 In early 2020, she competed on the second season of the YouTube reality show The Reality House, hosted by JC Caylen and Kian Lawley; she was eliminated in the first episode.
 In August 2020, she was featured in an episode of the Awesomeness web television series Dish This.
 She was nominated for a Subject Award in Comedy at the 10th Streamy Awards.
 She co-hosted the TikTok New Year's Eve Party live event with American rapper Lil Yachty in December 2020.
 After she used the song "Remy the Ratatouille" in a video, the song went viral, inspiring the creation of Ratatouille the Musical.
 In early 2021, Tomlinson became the host of TikTok's official podcast, For You, wherein she interviewed other popular TikTokers.
-As a long time fan of One Direction, Broski recounts her meeting Harry Styles, calling it a defining moment in her career.
-Their meeting can be found in her YouTube vlog titled “I Met Harry Styles.”